aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 Definitions of data quality rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-They are located at the m4i-data-management repository https://gitlab.com/m4i/m4i-data-management/-/tree/master/m4i_data_management/core/quality/rules
+They are located at the m4i-data-management repository `Quality rules <https://gitlab.com/m4i/m4i-data-management/-/tree/Athanasios/m4i_data_management/core/quality/rules>`_
-on gitlab.
-In the rules file you can find all the data quality rules, that you can apply on a dataset.
+You can find all the data quality rules, that you wish to apply on a dataset.
 They are explanations of each rule and examples on how to use them.
 These are they data quality rules that are applied on a dataset.

 Below is a brief description of each rule.
-(This file is found in the rules folder of m4i-data-management).
-The reason we provide this information is to give
-some insight for a first time user.